 Official 7 Day National Weather Service Forecast (CAZ072)

-Saturday Night: Partly cloudy in the evening then becoming mostly cloudy.
-Lows 18 to 28.
-Light winds.
+Saturday: Partly cloudy in the morning then becoming mostly cloudy.
+Chance of snow showers.
+Highs 31 to 36.

 Product Disclaimer